 - 1 small bunch parsley

-Place the soy granules in a small pot, cover with water, add a pinch of salt and bring to a boil.
+- Place the soy granules in a small pot, cover with vegetable broth and bring to a boil.
 Turn off the heat and let stand, covered, for 10 minutes.

-Add the soy sauce, stir well and adjust the taste with salt and pepper.
-Chop the parsley and sprinkle it on top.
+- Add the soy sauce, stir well and adjust the taste with salt and pepper.
+Sprinkle the chopped parsley on top.

 - Serve the sauce with the spaghetti and salad.